johe123qwe/openai-rev-webui/README.md

 cp .env.example .env
 ```

-7. 把 "YOUR_TOKEN" 替换成你的 "accessToken"
+7. replace "YOUR_TOKEN" to your "accessToken"

 8.
 ```shell